 “Any time,” Wade said.
 “What about guards?
 Deputies?”

-It was a long shot, but he thought he might s well try.
+It was a long shot, but he thought he might as well try.
 Tobias pulled a sour face.

-“You lot are a private company, remember.
-That was why they hired you, isn’t it?
+“You lot are a private company, remember?
+That’s why they hired you, isn’t it?
 I don’t want my deputies to get dragged into some shooting match because one of yours is trigger happy.”

 “I’m the only one with the gun, sir.
 And I’ve never pulled the trigger when I didn’t mean to,” Wade said heavily.
 He wasn’t entirely sure he could promise on being the only man there with a gun, but he was certainly the only one who openly carried his pistols and his long rifle around with him.